Bankwest: Branch closures

 In July 2018, Bankwest announced plans to close 29 branches in New South Wales, Victoria and Queensland citing that an overwhelming number of its customers were choosing to bank online.
 In October 2022, Bankwest closed all its east coast branches.

 In March 2024, Bankwest announced that it will close all remaining 60 branches and automated teller machines (ATMs) by the end of 2024 and become a digital bank.
 Fifteen regional branches will be converted to Commonwealth Bank branches and 45 closed.
 Cash transactions will be available via other banks' ATMs and Australia Post.

+Digital Bank

+As part of its digital transformation, Bankwest stated an ambition to become Australia’s favourite digital bank.

+The Bankwest app allows customers to manage their finances and includes virtual cards, tools for viewing and managing transactions, and a subscriptions management feature that helps to identify recurring payments.

+Bankwest’s online experiences are designed to meet a globally recognised standard for accessibility.
+The app received a Gold Award for App Design at the Good Design Australia Awards.

+Bankwest has a strong broker proposition and is regularly ranked among the top lenders for its broker-focused policies and support in industry surveys and award recognition.

 Sponsorships

 Bankwest was naming rights sponsor of the Fremantle Football Club in 2004 and 2005.

 In 2018, Bankwest signed a seven-year contract to be the naming rights sponsor of Western Sydney Stadium.
 However, after only three years, the contract was taken over by the Commonwealth Bank and the stadium rebranded CommBank Stadium.